Mahdi-Boudraa/Sales-analytics/README.md

 # Sales-analytics
-A Dashboard for a hypothetical sports clothing company using real data for sales and returns of items over three yers.
+A Dashboard for a sports clothing company using real data for sales and returns of items over the last three years.